intermezzio/s23-data-science/challenges/c04-gapminder-assignment.md

 **Observations**:

-- GDP per capita within a continent is very right skewed.
+- There are outliers with higher GDP per capita than the average but no outliers with a lower GDP per capita than average.

 **Difficulties & Approaches**: